It’s safe to say that lead generation is a top priority (and challenge) for most marketers this year.

 In the previous section’s example of a blog post about cracked wall solutions, a potential customer who is considering different foundation repair options should have a better idea of which option would work best for them after reading the post.

 If they are satisfied with this information, they may become a decision-stage prospect who is prepared to vet this company as a potential vendor.
-As a result, the call-to-action “View Our Solutions” is a logical next step based on their buyer’s journey stage, and may compel them to convert into a marketing-qualified lead.
+So, “View Our Solutions” is a logical next step based on their buyer’s journey stage, and may compel them to become a marketing-qualified lead.

 Takeaway: Create calls-to-action for each page that send your visitor further down the buyer’s journey.